rungene/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge -  a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9-divide_and_rule - Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 13-print_float - a script that prints a number with two decimal places, followed by a new line.
+12-combinations - Create a script that prints all possible combinations of two letters, except oo.